Reza Ghoochannejhad: Style of play

 Ghoochannejhad has been praised mostly for his sense of goal scoring and also his ability to find the right spot in attacking situations.
 He has been compared to Iranian legend Khodadad Azizi.

 Outside football

+he holds a degree in law and political science from Vrije Universiteit Amsterdam.
 Ghoochannejhad can speak at least four languages including English, Dutch, French and Persian as his mother tongue and he understands German too, he has said that he has also learned Italian and Portuguese.
 He is keen on playing musical instruments and he can play violin.

 Personal life

 Ghoochannejhad is the son of Jalal and Mahin Ghoochannejhad.
 His uncle, Jabar Ghoochannejhad, is a volleyball coach in Iranian Volleyball Super League.

 Ghoochannejhad married Sarvin Bayat, sister of Iranian actress Sareh Bayat on 30 March 2016 in a private ceremony held in Imam Reza mosque.
 The couple have a son named Doran (born 29 January 2018).

-He said that he has been a long time supporter of his home town football club, Aboomoslem, in his interview.
+In an interview, he said that he has been a long time supporter of his home town football club, Aboomoslem.

+In March 2024, Ghoochannejhad, along with legends such as Ronaldinho, Javier Pastore, Claude Makelele, Jay Jay Okocha, etc., participated as a special guest in the Paris Saint-Germain club's tour in Qatar titled "LEGENDS DOHA TOUR" and played in this tournament.